vs-k28/Math-Game/README.md

 If you want to quit the game in the middle, click on the "Reset" button.
 This will stop the timer and reset the game.

 To start the game again, click on the "Start Game" button.

-#### Features:

-- Test your multiplication skills with 1 digit multiplication questions.
-- No negative marking, so you can practice without worrying about losing points.
-- Timer with 60 seconds to answer each question.
-- Progress bar to track time remaining.
-- Ability to reset the game at any time.

 #### How to play: